jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 ### What this will not be about

 This is geared towards home projects where one agent connected to a bunch of tools is helpful.
 This post will not go into setting up multiple agents.
 See Google's [Agent2Agent](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/) protocol for more information.
-See the [ADK Libary](https://google.github.io/adk-docs/) for some more details, or see this nice [Hugging Face Tutorial](https://huggingface.co/blog/tsadoq/agent2agent-and-mcp-tutorial) on that.
+See the [ADK Library](https://google.github.io/adk-docs/) for some more details, or see this nice [Hugging Face Tutorial](https://huggingface.co/blog/tsadoq/agent2agent-and-mcp-tutorial) on that.

 ## Quick Setup

-First of all, for this to work, ensure the proper tools are installed.
+To begin with, ensure the proper tools are installed.
 Recommendations include tools with minimal friction (e.g., `uv`), though any preferred Python toolset is suitable.